ameba23/hdp/README.md

-harddrive party
+# harddrive party

 Mount peer's shared directories over FUSE.

-This allows 2 or more peers to share files.
+This allows two or more peers to share files.
 Peers choose one or more directories to share, and a swarm 'topic' name to meet at.
 When the program is run, it creates a read-only FUSE mount of the remote directories of all connected peers.

-The wire protocol is largely inspired by SFTP, but is read only.
+The [wire protocol](./lib/schema.proto) is largely inspired by [SFTP](https://datatracker.ietf.org/doc/html/draft-ietf-secsh-filexfer-02), but only allows read operations.
 File metadata is cached locally in memory but file content is not.

-Peer discovery, NOISE handshaking and stream encryption is done by [hyperswarm](https://github.com/hyperswarm/hyperswarm)
+Peer discovery, [NOISE](https://noiseprotocol.org/) handshaking and stream encryption is done by [hyperswarm](https://github.com/hyperswarm/hyperswarm)

 ## Usage